Tutoring industry, both face-to-face and online is growing rapidly all over the world. Tutoring market has topped $102 billion in 2019.

-Canadian math PISA scores have been declining every year since 2003 and for a few consecutive years students in a number of provinces were showing not so great results on standardized math tests.
+Canadian math PISA scores have been declining every year since 2003.
+For a few consecutive years students in a number of provinces were showing not so great results on standardized math tests.

-In addition, immigration levels are high and families come from the countries where school math education is offered at a more intense rate compared to that in Canada.
-As a result, immigrant students often feel bored at school when they are being placed in the age appropriate grade.
+In addition, immigration levels are high.
+Families come from the countries where school math education is offered at a more intense rate compared to that in Canada.
+As a result, immigrant students often feel bored at school when placed in the age appropriate grade.

-These and other factors force parents to seek additional supports and challenges for their children and online math tutoring is one of such opportunities.
+These and other factors force parents to seek additional supports and challenges for their children.
+Online math tutoring is one of such opportunities.

 There is a number of platforms and programs that offer online math tutoring.